-In the final steps of construction, when constructing the drop off zone and ramp to B1 parking level, a workzone will be established on Botany Street and no vehicular access to the SCH1/MCCCC site from Botany Street will be available.
-The proposed Botany Street workzone and crane location is shown in Figure 16.
-No semi trailers are to be accepted during this phase to manage road space and due to limitations to turning movements.
+In the final steps of construction, when constructing the drop off zone and ramp to B1 parking level, a workzone will be established on Botany Street and access to the SCH1/MCCCC site will be through the new ASB forecourt entrance from Botany Street.
+This stage will also include the use of High St and Hospital Rd gates as shown below in Figure 16.
+The proposed Botany Street workzone is shown in Figure 15.
 The Materials Handling Plans for all five phases are included in Appendix A.5 and Swept path analysis is shown in Appendix A.6.

-Figure 16 Phase 5 site plan with Botany Street workzone (John Holland)
+Figure 15 Phase 5 site plan with Botany Street workzone (John Holland)